 Sunset Hills Vineyard

-Once a working Amish farm, award-wining Sunset Hills Vineyard north of Purcellville adopted sustainable wine making practices long before it was fashionable.
+Once a working Amish farm, award-winning Sunset Hills Vineyard north of Purcellville adopted sustainable winemaking practices long before it was fashionable.
 Adopting the motto “Turning Sunshine into Wine”, the original owners installed 245 solar panels to power the winemaking facility, which itself was created out of a repurposed barn.
 Other green innovations include Tesla charging stations in the parking lot and, as an active partner of the Loudoun Wildlife Conservancy, the winery has Certified Wildlife Habitats on property for native bluebird trails.
 Taste sunshine in a glass.

 National Botanic Garden